Main content

 Good hair day by @cesar4styles

-One of the best things about locs is how low maintenance they are—think, roll out of bed with flawless hair, low maintenance—but that doesn’t mean you can neglect your hair care routine.
-That said, your hair care routine may look slightly different depending on how far along you are in your loc journey.
+One of the best things about locs is how low maintenance they are, but that doesn’t mean you can neglect your haircare routine.
+That said, your haircare routine may look slightly different depending on how far along you are in your loc journey.

 When your locs are brand new, it’s crucial to manipulate them as little as possible, as that may hinder the locing process.
 For best results, consult your loctician about how long you should wait before washing and conditioning your locs.
 Frett recommends waiting anywhere from three to six weeks, depending on the texture of your hair.
 While you wait for your locs to mature, you can manage any scalp itch with a few cotton swabs and witch hazel.

-Once your locs begin to mature, Free recommends washing your locs every two to four weeks.
-Because Frett recommends going longer periods without washing your hair, she says choosing the right shampoo formula is important.
+Once your locs begin to mature, Frett recommends washing your locs every two to four weeks.
+Because she suggests going longer periods without washing your hair, choosing the right shampoo formula is important.

-“A good clarifying shampoo is necessary as it aids in removing build-up and dirt that gets trapped in the loc,” she explains.
-“You want to be mindful that excessive shampooing could lead to dryness and brittle locs depending on the texture.”
+“A good clarifying shampoo is necessary as it aids in removing buildup and dirt that gets trapped in the loc,” she explains.
+“You want to be mindful that excessive shampooing could lead to dry and brittle locs depending on the texture.”

-Searching for a clarifying formula for your wash day?
-Frett recommends the L’Oréal Professionnel Metal Detox Shampoo.
+Frett recommends using the L’Oréal Professionnel Metal Detox Shampoo.
 Formulated with patented technology, the Metal Detox Shampoo features Glicoamine, a molecule small enough to penetrate and neutralize metal inside the hair fiber.

 Shampooing your locs is a no-brainer, but there’s been some debate about whether you should condition locs.
 Those against conditioning worry the conditioner will soften the locs too much, causing them to unravel, but Frett says you can and should condition your locs—as long as you have the right conditioner.

-Drying your locs seems simple enough, but there’s been some debate about whether you should air dry locs.
-Frett says locs can be air-dried, but if you are short on time, she recommends having a hot tool or two on hand to speed up the process.
+This step seems pretty straightforward, however, some professionals have different views on the best method to dry your locs.
+Frett says locs can be air dried, but if you are short on time, she recommends having a hot tool or two on hand to speed up the process.

-“Air drying maintains the integrity of the locs and helps to avoid heat damage.
-But locs tend to have a longer drying time, so you can dry with a hooded dryer and then allow it to further dry by air drying it.”
+“Air drying maintains the integrity of the locs and helps to avoid heat damage,” she says.
+But locs tend to have a longer drying time, so Frett recommends starting with a hooded dryer, then air drying to finish the job.

 Good hair day by @pekelariley